RishikaSaini15/README.md/README.md

 **Professional Summary**
 I’m a computer science and engineering graduate with an advanced post-graduate diploma in banking & information technology and 2 years of professional hands-on experience in databases and application support and development.
-Currently, I am pursuing a Master’s in engineering in software engineering from A. James Clark School of Engineering, University of Maryland.
+Recently, I have completed a Master’s in Engineering in Software Engineering from University of Maryland, College Park.

 **Education**
 * University Of Maryland, College Park: Masters Software Engineering 2020 GPA: 3.67/4.0